Learn how to make a procreate brush from an image to make watermarks and graphic elements for your art.

 Using Photos to Make a Brush

-To make a brush from a photo, you will follow the same steps as above, but you will need to alter your photo a bit first.
+To make a brush from a photo, you will need to alter your photo a bit first.
 Here are some tips to make the best stamps from images.

 Make sure that your photograph has a contrasting background.
 A dark object looks best on a white background.